FraniukasSneideris/Python---Traffic-Light/README.md

 - If an unknown binary code is detected (for example 0,1,5,J) current_code/next_code will be replaced by UNKNOWN, for example: "Attention!
 More than one light turned on near index {i}: traffic light went from {current_color} to {UNKNOWN}.

 Pytest script was included (analyze_traffic_light_pytest.py), which checks all the conditions and functionalities of the main script.
 **PLEASE NOTE**: This file requires of previous pytest module installation to run.
-To install pytest, please enter "!pip install pytest" and run it.
+To install pytest, please enter "pip install pytest" and run it.

 ## How to Use the Code:
 1. Download the following files and save them in the same folder: